 Imagine finding out in the middle of a multi-day trip that you’ve packed an uncomfortable or poorly insulated sleeping mat.
 It doesn’t get much worse than that, does it?
 Anybody who’s ever laid on an utterly useless mat in icy cold conditions knows how energy-sapping and unpleasant it can be, not to mention how harmful to your health.

 But, how would you go about choosing the best sleeping mat?
 Is there an all-purpose mat?

 Things to bear in mind

-First, ask yourselves a couple of basic questions: What are the temperatures going to be like where you’re going?
+First, ask yourself a couple of basic questions: what are the temperatures going to be like where you’re going?
 How will the mat be carried and how much comfort do you need?

 All these factors play a significant role in selecting the appropriate sleeping mat.
 In terms of temperature, there is something call an R-value, which allows you to compare sleeping mats relatively easily.

 The R-value indicates the thermal resistance of a material (similar to the formula symbol “R” for electrical resistance, from the Latin resistere, to resist).
 It is thus the reciprocal of the so-called thermal conductivity or heat transfer coefficient of a body (physical formula symbol lambda (λ), which indicates the ability to conduct heat.